03 Apr 2 Seas Agency’s Updated Translation Grants Listing

 - ENGLISH (Ireland, also for the Irish language)

 - FRENCH (France)

-1) You can apply for a translation grant with the Centre national du livre, click here for more information.
+1) Translation grant from the Centre national du livre: click here

-For example, the French Embassy provides grants for translations into English (USA):
+For example, the French Embassy in the US provides grants for translations into English (USA)

-Another example, the IFAL Instituto Francés de América Latina provides grants to Mexican publishers for translations into Spanish (Mexico):
+Another example, the IFAL (Instituto Francés de América Latina) provides grants to Mexican publishers for translations into Spanish:

 - GERMAN (Germany)